Shaurya-Ps-Bisht/motivated-Renderer/README.md

 ## Tudu

 - [ ] Downgrade clang (17.0.3) in arch to match visual studio, or the other way around
+- [ ] Correct the destruction function to get rid of Validation Layer Errors.
 - [x] Venus
 - [x] Earth (Orbit/Moon)
 - [x] Mars